sophie-bell8/sophie-bell8/README.md

 - 👋 Hi, I’m @sophie-bell8
 - 👀 I’m interested in data science
-- 🌱 I’m currently working as a Data Analyst.
-Looking to move into Data Science/Machine Learning.
-Distinction in MSc Data Science.
+- 🌱 I’m currently working as a Data Science Practitioner.
+- 🌱 Practicing and improving on my current skillset!
 - 📫 How to reach me sophie.bell228@gmail

 <!---